deragon/autopoweroff/README.md

 * Ignore accelerator when available.
 * Detect activity from a remote login, either it be console or an X session.
-  Currently, if someone is working remotly on the computer, this will go undetected and Autopoweroff will proceed with the shutdown if all other conditions are met.
+  Currently, if someone is working remotly on the computer, this will go undetected and Autopoweroff will proceed with the action if all other conditions are met.
 * Internationalization (i18n).
 Autopoweroff is currently available only in English.